oab/refactoring/examples/hideDelegate/README.md

 Here `Department` reside in the same cog as `Client` when the call in `Client` is done through `enquire(False)`.

-We expect the following: A `Client` object calls `Person` in cog X and `Person` becomes the active object in cog X. The active `Person` object which may not reside in cog X calls the `Department` object which resides in cog X, same as `Client` and can only become active when `Client` completes its call;
+We expect the following: A `Client` object calls `Person` object in cog X and the `Person` object becomes the active object in cog X. The active `Person` object which may not reside in cog X calls the `Department` object which resides in cog X, same as `Client`, and can only become active when `Client` completes its call;
 we should have a deadlock.